High Yield Ratio Recruitment: What is it?

 Pass-through rates show you the % likelihood of progressing through the recruitment process.
 Source: Google Hire

-Yield ratios show you the same data but broken down by source channel.
-This helps you to identify how to best allocate your recruitment marketing budget.
+Yield ratios show the same data but are broken down by source channel.
+This helps you identify how to allocate your recruitment marketing budget best.

-High yield ratio recruiting is, therefore, any recruitment channel that attracts a high number of successful applicants.
+High-yield ratio recruiting is, therefore, any recruitment channel that attracts many successful applicants.

 How to calculate a yield ratio